AdrianMastronardi/agentic-ai-bibliography/bibliography/8-critical-perspectives-and-futures.md

----
-layout: default
-title: "8.
-Critical Perspectives and Futures"
+# 8. Critical Perspectives and Futures
----

 Agentic AI opens new technological possibilities—but also new questions.
 What kinds of labor do agents replace or reinforce?
 Who designs their goals, and who